s7Thiago/s7Thiago/README.md

 import './value_and_quality.dart';

 class About extends Me {

- // Here's an of my biggest goals ever 🎯 ValueAndQuality futureGoal() => ValueAndQuality(
-        target:
-            'Use technology to help people and solve problems wherever I go 💗', );

   // A little About myself 👨🏾‍💻
   var ABOUT_ME = Me(
     name: 'Thiago Silva',